 India’s adoption of neoliberal policies was influenced by both external pressures and internal dynamics.
 The balance of payments crisis in 1991 provided the immediate impetus for the reforms, but the shift towards neoliberalism was also driven by a growing consensus among Indian policymakers that market-driven growth was the key to economic prosperity (Panagariya, 2008).
 However, the implementation of neoliberal policies in India was marked by contradictions and tensions, as the government sought to balance the demands of global capital with the needs of a diverse and unequal society (Nayar, 2001).

 The global context of neoliberalism also shaped the gendered consequences of the reforms in India.
 The emphasis on export-oriented growth and foreign investment led to the expansion of industries like textiles, garments, and information technology, which relied heavily on female labour (Mehrotra & Parida, 2017).
 However, these jobs were often low-wage, precarious, and informal, reflecting the global trend towards the feminisation of labour under neoliberalism (Bakker, 2007).

+Lack of Comparative Context: The paper discusses India's neoliberal reforms but does not compare them with other countries.
+Add brief references to Latin America, Africa, or Southeast Asia where similar neoliberal transitions affected gender justice.
+Example: "Similar to India's experience, neoliberal reforms in Latin America (e.g., Chile) led to increased feminization of labor markets while weakening social protections (Eisenstein, 2015)."

+Absence of a Conceptual Model: The study discusses gendered impacts without a visual conceptual model summarizing key neoliberal effects.Include a diagram or table summarizing:

+Neoliberal policies →

+Gendered economic consequences →

+Feminist responses

 Gendered Impacts of Neoliberal Policies in India